Evolution of Linear Perturbations under Time-Dependent Hubble Friction I: SR-USR-SR Inflation: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-This work is supported by National Natural Science Foundation of China Grant (No.12503003), Jiangsu Basic Research Youth Project (No.BK20251001), Research and Practice Innovation Plan for Graduate Students in Jiangsu Province (No.KYCX25-4318), National Key R\&D Program of China (Grant No.2021YFC2203100) and the National Natural Science Foundation of China (No.1243300).
+This work is supported by National Natural Science Foundation of China (No.12503003, No.1243300), Jiangsu Basic Research Youth Project (No.BK20251001), Postgraduate Research \& Practice Innovation Program of Jiangsu Province (No.KYCX25-4318), National Key R\&D Program of China (No.2021YFC2203100).
 We thank Yudong Luo and Yu-Cheng Qiu for their contributions during the early stages of this work.
+We thank Vadim Briaud, Alexandros Karam, Niko Koivunen, Eemeli Tomberg, Hardi Veerm\"{a}e for invaluable communications.
 C.C. thanks Diego Cruces and Xiao-Han Ma for their stimulating discussions and valuable feedback on the manuscript.